wraith-wireless/captiv8/README.md

 ### a.
 Requirements
 captiv8 requires a Linux box preferred kernel 3.13.x and greater and Python 2.7.
 It also requires the packages Scapy and PyRIC.
-You'll also need at a minimum, one3 wireless card that supports monitor mode.
+You'll also need a wireless card that supports monitor mode and nl80211.
 And of course, an open network to test.

 ### b.
 Install from Package Manager
 Obviously, the easiest way to install captiv8 is through PyPI: